Tejasvichand/ai-governance-dashboard/README.md

 # AI Governance Dashboard

-Welcome to the Lumina CRI Fairness Scanner — a full-stack AI governance interface for identifying and mitigating fairness risks in machine learning and LLM systems.
+Welcome to Fairness Scanner — a full-stack AI governance interface for identifying and mitigating fairness risks in machine learning and LLM systems.

 This project includes: